 plot(pc4)

+Other Features

+simr can also use linear models fitted with lm from base R. This is not strictly necessary, since there are analytic formulae for the linear model case, but this feature allows us to write simpler tutorials, since these models can be fitted much faster than mixed models.

 Further Work.

 As currently implemented, simr uses data from a pilot study to inform the power analysis, with the structure of the pilot data providing defaults for the simulation settings.
 Future versions will also include the ability to create data sets from scratch; this will not require a pilot study, but will require some domain expertise to select sensible parameters.